lichen-community-systems/Flocking/docs/getting-started.md

 # Getting Started With Flocking #

-Flocking is distributed as an [npm](https://npmjs.com) package, which includes prebuilt versions of Flocking designed for common usage scenario.
-[Other builds are available](building-flocking.md) if needed.
+Flocking is distributed as an [npm](https://npmjs.com) package, which includes prebuilt files in the <code>dist</code> directory that can be used in most common cases.
+[Custom builds can be generated](building-flocking.md) if needed.

-To use Flocking, make sure have [Node.js](http://nodejs.org) installed, and then just Flocking as a dependency in your <code>package.json</code> file:
+To use Flocking, make sure have [Node.js](http://nodejs.org) installed, and then include Flocking as a dependency in your <code>package.json</code> file:

     {
         "name": "my-project",